GiftedMedium93/ardo-architect-playground/ARDO_User_Guide.md

 4. Compare materials by score and metrics
 5. Click **"Apply to Selection"** to use a material

+### 13. Material Identification

+AI-powered image recognition to identify materials from photos.

+**Categories:**
+- Color/Texture/Fabric identification
+- Stone/Wood/Metal identification
+- Plant/Animal/Fungi identification

+**Features:**
+- Upload images (PNG, JPG up to 5MB)
+- AI vision analysis using advanced computer vision
+- Confidence scores for identifications
+- Material properties and characteristics
+- Alternative matches
+- Architectural application recommendations

+**How to Use:**
+1. Open **"Material Identification"** in the right panel
+2. Select an identification category
+3. Click to upload an image or drag and drop
+4. Click **"Identify Material"** to analyze
+5. Review AI-generated identification results
+6. View material properties and recommendations

 ---

 ## Project Management